Why You Need a Lawyer to Help Process a Medical Malpractice Claim

 The Canadian Medical Protection Association protects a majority of medical professionals in the event of medical malpractice litigation.
 This organization has $2.7 billion in assets at its disposal, according to a chapter in the aforementioned book.

 This means most doctors and specialists will have substantial legal resources available to protect their best interests in the event of a civil tort action.
-It is quite difficult for an individual to face off alone against a seasoned defense attorney who has years of experience defending against malpractice claims.
+It is quite difficult for an individual to face off alone against a seasoned defence lawyer who has years of experience defending against malpractice claims.

 A successful medical malpractice claim hinges on your ability to prove a physician breached the reasonable standard of care.
 Evidence that may be required to prove a breach of the duty of care includes: